OT-kraftchain/smart-contract-tech-interview/README.md

 # !!!THIS WAS A SCAM REPO!!! - DO NOT CLONE/RUN

+The original repo did not contain the MALWARE dir.
+It now contains the code of the malware ran by the malicious dependency `chai-await-test`

+Below is the original README.md content

+---
 # Tech interview smart contracts coding problem

 This is a Solidity coding problem for tech interviews.
 It is designed to take **no more than a few hours**.